groepl/Take-Useful-Notes/README.md

 <small>Download: https://github.com/groepl/Obsidian-Templates/blob/main/Assets/The_Minimalists_Zettelkasten.m4a</small>

 # History
+**11.01.2022**
-My first book was about Digital Sketchnotes.
+My first book was about "Digital Sketchnotes".

+**05.03.2022**
 Now I have support from my Zettelkasten.
-Writing a second book in parallel is always a good choice: **[MAKE USEFUL NOTES.
-A simple guide to a complex skill by using Sketchnotes, Obsidian and Zettelkasten](https://github.com/groepl/Take-Useful-Notes/tree/main/Assets)**
+Writing a second book in parallel is always a good choice: [MAKE USEFUL NOTES.
+A simple guide to a complex skill by using Sketchnotes, Obsidian and Zettelkasten](https://github.com/groepl/Take-Useful-Notes/tree/main/Assets)

 <img src="/Visuals/Cover_e1_2_small.png" width="250" />